-- PROFESSOR & CHAIR Pharmacology and Systems Therapeutics
+- PROFESSOR AND SYSTEM CHAIR Pharmacology and Systems Therapeutics

 BA, Trinity College Dublin